Skip to content

 The PlacementRegistry is an in-memory store that tracks all active placements.
 It is updated when bundles are installed or uninstalled.

-Unregistration — When a bundle is uninstalled, all its placements are removed.
+Unregistration — When a bundle is uninstalled, its placements for that workspace are removed.
+Other workspaces’ entries for the same bundle are untouched.

 { slot: "sidebar", resourceUri: "ui://nav", priority: 50, label: "My App" },